 1. Which employers are required to pay minimum wage to its employees?

-Seattle's minimum wage applies to employers with employees performing work in Seattle.
-This document provides information for employers of workers who meet the definition of "employees" (see above for more information on the definition of "employee").
+Since inception, Seattle's minimum wage has applied to employers with employees performing work in Seattle.
+This "Minimum Wage Questions & Answers" document provides information for employers of workers who meet the definition of "employees" (see above for more information on the definition of "employee").

-Note: As of July 1, 2019, the Domestic Workers Ordinance (Seattle Municipal Code 14.23) covers "hiring entities" of domestic workers regardless of whether the worker is an employee or independent contractor.
-For more information on this law, visit the Domestic Workers Ordinance webpage that is dedicated to this law.
+Beginning July 1, 2019, Seattle's minimum wage will also cover "hiring entities" of domestic workers regardless of whether the worker is an employee or independent contractor.
+For more information on hiring entities and domestic workers, see our "Domestic Workers Questions & Answers" document.